fast-slow-still/MixedReality-WorldLockingTools-Samples/Advanced/Mobile/ARCore/ARCore.md

 Ensure your build target is Android.

-In your project's Player Settings, in the XR section at the end, ensure that "ARCore Supported" is enabled.
+In your project's **Player Settings**, in the **XR** section at the end, ensure that "ARCore Supported" is enabled.

+> [!NOTE]
+> If you hit a build error about manifest-merger failed, then follow the appropriate instructions here: https://developers.google.com/ar/develop/unity/android-11-build

 ## Adding WLT ARCore support to an existing project